Pricing

 3. Branding flexibility.
 Can you keep payments under your own brand, or will the provider’s branding show through?
 White-label options give you more control.

 4. Revenue share models.
 Understand how fees are split.
-Look for transparency to maximise your margins.
+Look for transparent pricing with clear and upfront fee structures to maximise your margins.

 6. Support and partnership.
 Payments are critical to your customers’ businesses.
 A provider should offer responsive support, not just technology.